OlafVal/Typewriter.js/README.md

 - by Olaf Val
 - CC BY 4.0

+The twTyp() command simply writes a line of text letter by letter on the screen.
+This works either left or right aligned or centered.
+In addition twBox() offers a rudimentary function to display entire text blocks on the p5js canvars.
 Within a text box, tw.twSpeed(0) means that the text can be seen directly without typewriter animation.